nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

  10. Select the "Create" option, this will process the data you entered and will automatically be redirected to the view with the other hours to favor assign to other users.

 ##### **vii.
 Assign work schedule an employee**
-Before performing this step is necessary to register employee (<a href="http://172.30.0.138/holyday/version-1-2/user-manual-v-1-2#3-3-2-employee-item">See Item Employee</a> - <a href="http://172.30.0.138/holyday/version-1-2/user-manual-v-1-2#3-3-2-1-section-add">Section Add</a> - <a href="">Add Employee</a>) Because, once this step, redirects to create a user and then assign work schedules to an employee.
+Before performing this step is necessary to register employee (<a href="http://172.30.0.138/holyday/version-1-2/user-manual-v-1-2#3-3-2-employee-item">See Item Employee</a> - <a href="http://172.30.0.138/holyday/version-1-2/user-manual-v-1-2#3-3-2-1-section-add">Section Add</a> - <a href="http://172.30.0.138/holyday/version-1-2/user-manual-v-1-2#i-add-employee">Add Employee</a>) Because, once this step, redirects to create a user and then assign work schedules to an employee.
 Concluded previous records will be a form with the information needed to enter the new work schedule for this employee should follow these steps: